goverdhan07/PepeBlock/README.md

 # website-blocker
-This tool is built to reduce my twitter usage addiction. 😔👍
+This tool is built to reduce my twitter addiction. 😔👍